What are Microplastics?

 Microplastics are now found everywhere in the ocean and coastal waters, shorelines, ocean seabed, and sea surface.

-There is scientific uncertainty about microplastic issues.
-There is concern that microplastics could harm human health as they move through the marine food web.
+There is scientific uncertainty about the hazards of microplastic issues.
+There is concern that microplastics could have adverse health effects on humans as they move through the marine food web.
 Microplastics both absorb and give off chemicals and harmful pollutants.
 Plastic’s ingredients or toxic chemicals absorbed by plastics may build up over time and stay in the environment.
 It is not known if you can be exposed to these pollutants by eating contaminated seafood.

 Who is at risk?

 You may be at risk if you work:

 - At facilities making plastics or products made with plastics

 - At waste management, wastewater treatment, or aquaculture facilities